k-kc/debates-in-bpt/docs/final1.md

 **On Innovation**
 - What does this thinker have to invent or argue for that the tradition had not yet needed to address?
 Identify the new concepts, arguments, or strategies they develop in response to problems specific to their moment.

-**On Adequacy and Loss**
-- What is gained—and what is lost—by how this thinker engages the tradition?
-Offer a judgment about the adequacy and limitations of their response to the historical problem they confront.

 ---